google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ![center](res/intermediatepython22.png)

 <!--

+@Exercise (5 minutes): {
-Try to write the for loop we have into a list comprehension.
+Ask students to try to rewrite the for loop on this slide as a list comprehension.
+}

 Image Details:
 * [intermediatepython22.png](http://www.google.com): Copyright Google